blabla1337/skf-flask/markdown/knowledge_base/25-knowledge_base--Include_Strict_Transport_Security_header--.md

 **Description:**

 HTTP Strict-Transport-Security (HSTS) enforces secure (HTTP over SSL/TLS) connections to the server.
 This reduces impact of bugs in web applications leaking session data through cookies and external links and defends against Man-in-the-middle attacks.
-HSTS also disables the ability for user's to ignore SSL negotiation warnings
+HSTS also disables the ability for user&#39;s to ignore SSL negotiation warnings

 **Solution:**